expectocode/telegram-export/README.md

 - Using [`telethon`](https://github.com/LonamiWebs/Telethon) instead of
-  [`tg-cli`](https://github.com/vysheng/tg) allows support for newer Telegram features like pinned messages and user bios, and avoids the `tg-cli` bug which made dumping channels impossible, as well as several other `tg-cli` annoyances (such as being somewhat harder to install).
+  [`tg-cli`](https://github.com/vysheng/tg) allows support for newer Telegram features like pinned messages, admin logs, user bios, first-class support for supergroups and avoids the `tg-cli` bug which made dumping channels impossible, as well as several other `tg-cli` annoyances (such as being somewhat harder to install).

 - No support for service messages yet, which dump does support.

+- Newer and less mature than dump

+- Implemented features which dump does not support (incomplete list):
+	- Dumping Users/Channels/Chats as their own entities, not just as message metadata.
+This allows things like user bios, channel descriptions and profile pictures.
+    - Pinned messages (dump kind of supports this, but only by saving a message replying to the pinned messaging with text 'pinned the message')

-- export will dump participants lists, which dump does not do.
+- Planned features which dump does not support (incomplete list):
+    - participant lists
+	- admin logs

-- export's database file is bound to an user, and the program will exit if you login as another person to avoid mixing things up.
-You should specify a different filename for the database for every user you plan on using.
+- export's database file is bound to a user (like dump), and the program will exit if you login as another person to avoid mixing things up.
+If you do use export with multiple users, you should specify a different database for each user.
 You can easily select different config files through `--config-file`.

 Limitations
 ===========